Olivia Colman: Personal life

+The professional collaborations by the couple include the 2021 miniseries Landscapers, created and co-written by Sinclair, and the films Wicked Little Letters (2023) and The Roses (2025) which they produced together; Colman played the female lead in all of these works.

 Since 2013, Colman has been a judge of the Norwich Film Festival.
 In August 2014, she was one of 200 public figures who signed a letter to The Guardian opposing Scottish independence in the run-up to the September 2014 referendum on the issue.
+In an interview with The Sunday Times in November 2019 on her portrayal of Queen Elizabeth II in The Crown, Colman described herself as a "leftie monarchist", having previously been a life-long republican.

 She signed an open letter in November 2020 condemning violence and discrimination against trans women.

+In November 2023, Colman signed a letter that called for a ceasefire in the Gaza war and condemned western cultural institutions for "repressing, silencing and stigmatising Palestinian voices and perspectives."

+In September 2025, she signed an open pledge with Film Workers for Palestine pledging not to work with Israeli film institutions "that are implicated in genocide and apartheid against the Palestinian people."

 Philanthropy

 Colman presented two of the 2013 Mind Media Awards, which celebrate accurate, responsible and sensitive portrayals of mental health across the media.
 Colman believes that "the media industry has huge influence and with that comes a responsibility to contest the stigma that sadly still exists, through accurate representation".
 She has spoken openly to the Big Issue about her experience of postnatal depression after the birth of her first child.

-Inspired by her research for the film Tyrannosaur, in 2014 Colman became the patron of the UK charity Tender, which uses theatre and the arts to educate young people about preventing violence and sexual abuse.
-Colman has said that domestic-violence prevention can make a difference in the lives of young people.
+Inspired by her research for the film Tyrannosaur, in 2014, Colman became the patron of the UK charity Tender, which uses theatre and the arts to educate young people about preventing violence and sexual abuse.
+Colman has said that domestic violence prevention can make a difference in the lives of young people.
 Other charity work included participating in the Alzheimer's Society's Holkham Hall Memory Walk in September 2013.
 Colman's great-grandmother suffered from dementia and her mother was involved in running a nursing home for patients.
 She has also supported charity campaigns for the Marie Curie Great Daffodil Appeal for the terminally ill.

 In December 2014, Colman was involved in a BBC Radio documentary about the plight of women in Afghanistan for Amnesty International UK.
 Several women who told their stories to journalist Lyse Doucet were unable to appear because their lives might have been at risk; Colman read their stories as part of the documentary and said that the UK must not abandon Afghan women to the Taliban.
 An ambassador for UNICEF UK since 2015, she became its president in 2020.

 Colman became patron of the Anthony Nolan blood-cancer charity in 2018, which she said helped a friend of hers.